RichardRed0x/politeia-digest/issue-051.md

 Published 25 May by juliana | edited 28 May | 2 comments

 This proposal requests a budget of $3,575 to run three events at Universities in Uganda in summer of 2022, with an expectation that 30 people would attend each event.
+After being questioned about whether they have organised this kind of event before in #[proposals](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$5pWAEpsAGPN8BcY-Md1HIOwih8FJpXtaZKaigtabn4I?via=decred.org&via=matrix.org&via=planetdecred.org), an [event](https://github.com/decredcommunity/events/blob/master/reports/20191130-decred-meetup-kampala-uganda.md) in 2019 organised by one of the proposal team was referenced.

 **[Decred Content and Asset Translation Proposal (Phase 3)](https://proposals.decred.org/record/7057e0b)**